sansans/nusaf3/README.md

 AF3 Code
 >/home/svu/alphafold/alphafold3

 Request from Google the alphafold3 parameters (the file af3.bin.zst) .
 Believe this is fingerprinted so do follow terms of condition by Google.
+From Alphafold3  github - [parameter request form](https://forms.gle/svvpY4u2jsHEwWYS6).

 ## To test interactively